-The SAA7325 (CD10 II) is a single chip combining the functions of a CD decoder, digital servo and bitstream DAC.
+The SAA7326 (CD10 II) is a single chip combining the functions of a CD decoder, digital servo and bitstream DAC.
+It has an extended operating ambient temperature range when compared with other CD10 II variants.
 The decoder/servo part is based on the SAA737x (CD7) and is software compatible with this design.
 Extra functions are controlled by use of 'shadow' registers (see Section 7.15.3).